B2B customers state the "lack of speed in interactions with their suppliers" as the number one pain-point...twice as important as price.

 Your B2B Ecommerce website can take orders 24/7, easily handle re-orders, provide one click checkout and allow ordering online via their phone.
 In addition it can provide answers to frequently asked questions via self-service support sections.
 By leveraging personalization capabilities, you can customize the way your storefront looks or the products it displays based on buyer preferences and history.

 It is clear that users now prefer do-it-yourself options for researching products prior to purchase.
-E-commerce sites can provide them with access to self-service portals/websites with product descriptions, pricing, inventory, reviews, shipping and handling information, as well as their order history.
+E-commerce websites can provide them with access to self-service portals/websites with product descriptions, pricing, inventory, reviews, shipping and handling information, as well as their order history.

 Higher Operational Efficiency